IBM/knative-quarkus-bench/benchmarks/UsingCloudObjectStorage.md

            "width": 300, \
            "height", 200 }'
 ```

-to send a request to a local server, or
+To send a request to a Knative service:

 ```shell
 curl http://<broker-endpoint>:<port>/ \